 The Chillberg adds 400g of Primaloft insulation in a thin layer stuffed inside these boots.
 We were initially quite impressed by how thin the insulation felt, comparable to boots with half as much, but eventually just enjoyed that we were wearing a thinner and lighter boot that still kept our feet warm.

-Overall, though, these boots were not the best performers in our dedicated warmth test, which involved submerging them in a bath of freezing water and ice for 12 minutes and measuring the drop in internal temperature using a laser thermometer, and comparing them to other boots.
-In this time they dropped about 19.2 degrees overall, and finished with an interior temperature of 43.8F.
-While this wasn't the worst performer, it also was nowhere close to the results of the best.
+Overall, though, these boots were not the best performers in our dedicated warmth test, which involved submerging them in a bath of freezing water and ice for 12 minutes, measuring the drop in internal temperature using a laser thermometer, and comparing them to other boots.
+In this time, they dropped about 19.2 degrees overall and finished with an interior temperature of 43.8F.
+While this wasn't the worst performer, it also was nowhere close to the best.

 Made completely of treated leather, with no rubber bathtub above the sole as many winter boots are designed, we also didn't expect complete waterproofness out of this boot.
 However, we were once again surprised when it passed our water submersion test with flying colors.
 After standing in roughly five inches of freezing cold water for 10 minutes, there was not a hint of water inside these boots, and the waterproof coating meant that none soaked into the leather exteriors either.

-The top of the gusseted tongue would therefore be the lowest part of the boot where water could leak into the inside, and we measured this at six inches above the ground, which was not bad, considering most people do not walk through six inch deep puddles very often.
-Over time, we would anticipate that the waterproof coating of the leather would wear off and break down, so you will need to apply an aftermarket treatment to keep these boots from absorbing water as leather tends to do.
-Timberland sells a spray on version that they recommend, although we did not test it.
+The top of the gusseted tongue would therefore be the lowest part of the boot where water could leak into the inside, and we measured this at six inches above the ground, which was not bad, considering most people do not walk through six-inch deep puddles very often.
+Over time, we would anticipate that the waterproof coating of the leather will wear off and break down, so you will need to apply an aftermarket treatment to keep these boots from absorbing water as leather tends to do.
+Timberland sells a spray-on version that they recommend, although we did not test it.

 Fit and Comfort